tomicapretto/etc/lessons/lesson_02.md

 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "notes"} -->
 We've been doing an intensive exploration so far.
 It's been exciting and insightful!
 Now we are in a much better position to start building our model.
-We're more informed about the weight of the fish and how it varies from species to species.
+We know much more about the weight of the fish and how it varies from species to species.
 That's awesome!

-We're missing only one last piece to finish the job, and we'll get it done right now.
-We have information about several other charactersitics of the fish like the length, height, and width.
-Our intuition suggests longer, taller, and wider fish weigh more.
-That's pretty reasonable form a biological perspective (we could also use our culinary experience here!)
+On top of that, we have information about several other charactersitics of the fish like the length, height, and width.
+If we had to guess we would say longer, taller, and wider fish weigh more, right?
+That's pretty reasonable form a biological (and why not, culinary) perspective.

-But we are data people and we prefer facts over guessing.
-Let's see what the data says!
+But we have data, folks!
+Let's use it!
 <!-- #endregion -->

 ```python hide_input=false slideshow={"slide_type": "fragment"}